alerta/alerta-docs/gettingstarted/tutorial-10-docker.rst

 You should see that if you log out of the web UI you will be forced to login if you want to continue.
 This proves that the ``AUTH_REQUIRED`` setting was read from the supplied configuration file.
+Excellent!

-Things are starting to get a little more complex now as we have an additional file to manage as well as remembering the exact command to launch Postgres and the Alerta API.
+However, things are starting to get a little more complex now as we have an additional file to manage as well as remembering the exact command to launch Postgres and the Alerta API.
 And stopping and starting the containers at the right time and in the right order becomes tricky if we add more dependencies to your monitoring stack, like Prometheus and Alertmanager, for example.

 This is where container orchestration comes into play.
-And the first step towards easy Docker container configuration and deployment is to use ``docker-compose`` which we will look at now.
+And the first step towards Docker container configuration and deployment is to use the ``docker-compose`` tool which we will look at now.

 Step 3: Run using docker-compose
 --------------------------------